 Annual fixed fee

 A Contractor shall pay an annual fixed fee from the date of commencement of Commercial Production in a Contract Area.

-The annual fixed fee shall be computed by multiplying the total size of the Contract Area in square kilometres, as identified in an exploitation contract, by an annual rate per square kilometre denominated in United States dollars.
-The Council shall establish such annual rate for each Calendar Year. […]
+The amount of the fee shall be established by the Council as required by section 8(1)(d) of the Agreement. […]

 Section 2 Fees other than annual fees